-First offense Second Offense Third Offense Fourth Offense Registered Fine specified by Citation and may be towed.
+Unregistered Fines Specified by Citations and vehicle is placed on a list of vehicles to be towed.
+Next time the vehicle is illegally parked on Campus it will be towed.
+If the vehicle obtains a fourth ticket for illegal parking with or without being registered, it will be towed and will not be allowed to park on the Campus.
+The vehicle is banned.
+Fines specified by citations.
+Vehicle Towed \$50 Fine and Vehicle Towed \$50 Fine and Vehicle Towed \$50 Fine and Vehicle Towed PENALTIES IMP OSED FOR PARK First offense Second Offense Third Offense Fourth Offense Registered Fine specified by Citation and may be towed.
 Fine Specified by Citation, reassignment to perimeter lot, suspension of vehicle permit, and possible tow Fine Specified by Citation, Tow, suspension of vehicle permit and possible disciplinary follow up for employees and students Fine specified by Citation, tow, parking ban from campus, and possible disciplinary follow up for employees and students Unregistered Fine specified by Citation and may be towed.
 Fine Specified by Citation and may be towed Fine specified by Citation, tow, and parking ban from campus

-Altering, mutilating, or otherwise tampering with a parking ticket or disabling device (boot) legally issued by Campus Police officers constitutes a serious violation of college policy which may result in loss of parking privileges or other discipline (applies to students, faculty, or staff) and trespassing for visitors as well as assessment for the cost of damages, up to and including replacement of the damaged device.
+Altering, mutilating, or otherwise tampering with a parking ticket or disabling device (boot) legally issued by Public Safety and Service officers constitutes a serious violation of college policy which may result in loss of parking privileges or other discipline (applies to students, faculty, or staff) and trespassing for visitors as well as assessment for the cost of damages, up to and including replacement of the damaged device.

 Loss of Parking Privileges for Students and Faculty and Staff.
-After a registered vehicle receives a fifth (5) parking ticket in one academic year or a second (2) violation for parking in handicapped areas, the owner's vehicle permit will be suspended and the owner will be reassigned perimeter parking.
+After a registered vehicle receives a fifth (5) parking ticket in one academic year or a second (2) violation for parking in handicapped areas, the owner's vehicle permit will be suspended and the owner will be reassigned to perimeter parking.
 After that, if the vehicle receives one (1) more violations, the vehicle owner will lose their perimeter parking privileges.
 The owner will be given seven (7) days to remove their vehicle from the campus parking system.
 Anytime a member of the community loses their campus parking privileges they may not park any vehicle they own on the campus or park anyone else's vehicle on campus property.
 Once a vehicle has been banned from the campus due to the owner losing parking privileges, the owner's vehicle may not be registered by anyone else.
 Vehicles that are borrowed, leased, rented, owned, etc., that are parked on campus property by someone who has lost their parking privileges will be towed at the owner(s) expense.